WDCH-FM: "El Zol 99.1 FM"

-At noon on January 12, 2005, 99.1 switched to a Tropical Latin music format.
+At noon on January 12, 2005, 99.1 switched to a tropical Latin music format.
 Its call letters were changed to WZLL on January 28, 2005, and then again to WLZL on February 5, 2005, and the station was rebranded as "El Zol 99.1 FM".
 AOL, which had a partnership with Infinity Broadcasting and recognized that many people would miss the old WHFS format, quickly launched an internet-only streaming radio station with a playlist much like that of WHFS.

-Due to numerous complaints about the format change, which attracted media attention, then-owner Infinity brought the WHFS format back a month later on the 105.7 FM frequency (now WJZ-FM).
+Due to numerous complaints about the format change, which attracted media attention, Infinity brought the WHFS format back a month later on the 105.7 FM frequency (now WJZ-FM).
 The WHFS call letters have since relocated first to a talk station on 1580 AM (now WJFK), then to a sister station in West Palm Beach, Florida.
 WLZL was CBS Radio's first Spanish radio station.